 The Cuneiform Tablets of Columbia University Libraries — Rare Books and Manuscripts Library

 The collection of 629 cuneiform texts of the Columbia University Libraries in New York is one of the oldest in North America and is made up of an unusual mixture of genres of materials.
 Yet, except for the tablets from the Ur III period, it remains relatively unstudied.
 The bulk of the inscriptions, 455, were donated to Columbia in 1896 by supporters of Columbia University who had acquired them in 1895 from the New York antiquities dealer David Z. Noorian.
 Those of Ur III date—256 tablets and two envelopes—probably all derived from the site of Telloh.
 Although this site was, at the time, being excavated by Ernest de Sarzec, L. Heuzey reported that local people dug up these and thousands of other tablets in the course of illicit digs when the French interrupted their work in 1894.
 The other tablets of CUL’s initial collection can, based on internal and paleographic criteria, be dated to periods ranging from the early 2nd millennium Old Babylonian to the late 1st millennium BC Hellenistic phases of Babylonian history, but remain insufficiently studied to determine their places of origin.
 With this group may belong another donation, by L. A. Bernheimer in 1896, of thirty-two tablets, whose current location is not known.
 Similarly, the whereabouts of a gift in 1902 of eighteen tablets by John Deneley Prince, who taught Slavic languages at Columbia University and also instructed Sumerian, is unclear.
 Frederick A. Vanderburgh published three of this group in 1913 (“Three Babylonian Tablets, Prince Collection, Columbia University,” in the Journal of the American Oriental Society 33, pp. 24-32).
 These messenger texts are very similar in content to a large part of the earliest donation, but they seemingly are not included in any of the later catalogues and publications, and cannot be found.
+(Richard Firth has apparently located two of them: JAOS 033,

 In 1915, George Arthur Plimpton, an avid collector of mathematical manuscripts and a sponsor of the Columbia University libraries acquired his first cuneiform tablet and he continued to search for additional materials from various dealers, a story reconstructed from his papers by Eleanor Robson (“Guaranteed Genuine Originals: The Plimpton Collection and the Early History of Mathematical Assyriology,” C. Wunsch, ed., Mining the Archives: Festschrift for Christopher Walker, Dresden: ISLET 2002, pp. 231-278).
 He worked closely with David Eugene Smith, professor of mathematics at Teachers College, Columbia University, who also collected manuscripts, and with whom he had agreed not to duplicate efforts.
 Both men donated their entire collections to the Columbia Libraries.
 In 1934 Smith gave sixteen cuneiform tablets, in 1936 Plimpton gave thirty-four, the famous mathematical tablet, Plimpton 322 (CULC 460) among them.
 When in 1943 Isaac Mendelsohn, Professor of Semitic Languages, published his Catalogue of the Babylonian Tablets in the Libraries of Columbia University: A list of Cuneiform Documents from the Sumerian, Old-Babylonian, Kassite, and Neo-Babylonian Periods, with Photographic Reproductions of Selected Seals, and Clay Objects, (New York: Columbia University Libraries, 1943), he included 380 items whose contents he could read.
 The collection contained more than 500 tablets at that time, and Mendelsohn excluded a substantial number of items that are still hard to identify.